DaftPunnk/testlaravel51/readme.md

 Enjoy the ride be good!
 Eat healthy!

+Work covered so far:

+00-Laravel and Required Software - 2015
+01-Installing Laravel 5.1 on Xampp - 2015
+Did not complete 02 and 03 (optional)
+04-The Laravel 5.1 Directory Structure - 2015
+05-Creating a Git Repository - 2015

 ### License

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)